microe/tvgrabpyAPI/README.md

 ###Summary

 tv_grab_py_API is an API for creating xmltv compatible tv grabbers.
-It is the succesor of [tv_grab_nl_py version 2.2](https://github.com/tvgrabbers/tvgrabnlpy) making all of its functionallity available to the rest of the world.
+It is the successor of [tv_grab_nl_py version 2.2](https://github.com/tvgrabbers/tvgrabnlpy) making all of its functionality available to the rest of the world.

 ###Requirements